vladelaina/Notes/Develop/Language/C/README.md

 int ndigit[10]
 ```

-- To be an array of 10 integers
+- Declares an array of 10 integers